Reporting Criminal or Suspicious Activity

 - Unauthorized Charges: Watch your credit and debit card statements for unauthorized charges.
 If you see something suspicious notify your financial institution immediately.

 - Secure Information: Keep identifying information such as your social security card, or credit or debit card numbers private and in a secure location.
 Don’t give out this information on line or over the phone unless you trust the company and you initiated the call.
-Don’t be pressured into releasing something to take advantage of a “limited time offer”.
+Don’t be pressured into releasing something to take advantage of a “limited time offer.”
 Remember if it sounds too good to be true it probably is not true.

-- Signature: Consider writing “See ID” on the back of credit or debit cards so if they are ever stolen, thieves will not be able to sue them as easily.
+- Signature: Consider writing “See ID” on the back of credit or debit cards so if they are ever stolen, thieves will not be able to use them as easily.
 At the very least sign all new credit cards immediately with permanent ink.
 Put your picture on your card if your financial institution offers this service.

-- List of Numbers: Keep a list of all credit/debit card numbers along with the phone numbers to call of the issuing institution to report a lost or stolen key.
+- List of Numbers: Keep a list of all credit/debit card numbers along with the phone numbers to call of the issuing institution to report a lost or stolen card.
 Avoid writing a PIN number, Social Security Number (SSN) or pass code on any of your credit cards or on anything you plan to throw out.

 - Mail: Check and empty your post office box on a daily basis.
-Often pre-approved credit offers contain persona information and have “special offer” codes that anyone can use to misrepresent themselves as you when calling he toll-free number.
+Often pre-approved credit offers contain persona information and have “special offer” codes that anyone can use to misrepresent themselves as you when calling the toll-free number.
 Shred these offers before disposal.

 - Residence Rooms: